The Connecticut Maritime Association is a non-profit organization which was built by its members, for its members, and as such is one of kind.

 Thank you and we hope you all continue to be safe and healthy.

 To enable the CMA to better serve our members, Kim will be responsible for all membership administration.
-So if you have any questions regarding your membership, you wish to renew your membership, or join the CMA, please feel free to contact Kim using the form to the right or the contact info below and she will be happy to help.
+So if you have any questions regarding your membership please feel free to contact Kim using the form to the right or the contact info below and she will be happy to help.
+CLICK HERE to manage, join, or renew your membership at the CMA Membership Site.

 TEL: +1 203-548-7444 FAX: +1 866-548-7720 EMAIL: firstname.lastname@example.org